 We work intensely with each individual when they enter the project to identify their specific needs and to ensure that they are receiving the appropriate external support.
 Once the support needs have been identified, the Support Worker will work with the Service User on devising a suitable and manageable support plan.

-Support will normally address issues
+Support will normally address issues such as:

 - Managing accommodation effectively and planning for eventual move-on

-- Budgeting and dealing with Debt
+- Budgeting and dealing with debt

 - Life skills/ personal development